James Gray (director): Opera

 In 2019, it was reported that Gray was to stage Mozart's The Marriage of Figaro, his first opera, at the Théâtre des Champs-Élysées in Paris that November.
 French fashion designer Christian Lacroix did the costumes for the production.

 Personal life

 Gray married Alexandra Dickson in 2005.
 The couple have three children.

-Influences

-Gray, who frequently cites his inspirations, mentioned Francis Ford Coppola, Claude Chabrol, Luchino Visconti, Jean Renoir, John Ford, François Truffaut, Stanley Kubrick, David Lean, Robert Bresson, Federico Fellini, Carl Theodor Dreyer, Michael Cimino, John Cassavetes, Martin Scorsese, William Friedkin, Akira Kurosawa, and Valerio Zurlini all as filmmakers who have influenced his work.
-His influences however, are not only limited to film as Gray also admitted he has taken influence from classical paintings as well as opera, specifically in the verismo tradition.

-Mikhail Kalatozov's I Am Cuba (1964), Mervyn LeRoy's I Am a Fugitive from a Chain Gang (1932), Josef von Sternberg's The Scarlet Empress (1932), Clint Eastwood's Unforgiven (1992), Busby Berkeley's Gold Diggers of 1935 (1935), Richard Quine's Strangers When We Meet (1960), Ted Kotcheff's Wake in Fright (1971), Elia Kazan's A Streetcar Named Desire (1951) and America America (1963), Francesco Rosi's Hands over the City, Bernardo Bertolucci's The Conformist (1970), Werner Herzog's Aguirre, the Wrath of God and Fitzcarraldo (1982), Robert Altman's McCabe & Mrs. Miller (1971), Lina Wertmüller's Seven Beauties (1975), Ridley Scott's Blade Runner (1982), and Fritz Lang's Metropolis (1927).
+Favorite films

 In 2022, Gray participated in the Sight and Sound film polls.
 Held every ten years to select the greatest films of all time, contemporary directors were asked to select ten films of their choice.
 Gray chose the following, in no order: